KailinTong/SFND_Camera_Course/SFND_3D_Object_Tracking/Report.md

 <img src="images/report_images/SIFT.png" />

-There are still quite a lot of problems in the TTC calculation.

 For example, if we look at a matched image in FAST detector + BRISK descriptor, some matched points are not belonging to the precedding car but belonging to the car which is far away but overlapped with precedding car in the image.
 It is also difficult to filter those matched points.